-21 Luxe Amazon Beauty Products That Are On Sale This Week
+These Are The Best Beauty Deals You Can Find On Amazon

 It's easy to feel overwhelmed shopping on Amazon.
-Not that we don't do it all the time (because free two-day shipping is the bomb), but you can't help but let out a heavy groan when you realize you need to restock an essential — say, a foot cream — and a simple Prime search pulls up like 231 pages of what seems like every white lotion ever created.
+Not that we don't do it all the time (because free two-day shipping is the bomb), but you can't help but let out a heavy groan when you realize you need to grab a simple product — say, face serum — and a simple Prime search pulls up approximately 23 pages of more glass bottles than you have time (or patience) to research.

 Fret not, because we're here to help.
 After skimming through thousands of handmade soaps and razor-refill boxes, we compiled the best beauty deals available on Amazon right now.
-From a fancy T3 blowdryer to your new favorite cherry-red nail polish price-chopped for a limited time only, this is what to add to your first (or second) Prime order of the month.
+From bottles of clean nail polish to life-hacking heated hair brushes that style hair in one easy step, these are the price-chopped essentials to add to your next Prime haul.

-Scroll through all the goods ahead, and add them straight to your cart.
+Scroll through all the goods ahead, and add them straight to your cart — before they shoot back up to full-price.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.